smarthomeNG/plugins/dblog/README.md

 into the database.

 ### dblog
-This attribute enables the database logging when set.
-Just use the name of the registered dblog plugin instance (see `name` attribute above).
+This attribute enables the database logging when set (just use value `yes`).

 <pre>
 [some]
     [[item]]
         type = num
-        dblog = default
+        dblog = yes
         #dblog_acl = rw
 </pre>